jhoneill/vsteam/.docs/Remove-VSTeamWorkItemPageGroup.md

 <!-- #include "./synopsis/Remove-VSTeamWorkItemPageGroup.md" -->

 ## DESCRIPTION
 This command removes custom groups from page layouts of WorkItem types.
-If the group specified is an inherited group then the command will not attempt to process it, so may respond that there are no Workitem types suitable for processing.
+If the group specified is an inherited group then the command will not attempt to process it, and may respond that there are no Workitem types suitable for processing.
 If the group contains controls, they will be deleted.

 ## EXAMPLES